hmcts/pip-channel-management/README.md

 Broadly speaking, this service has two main components detailed below:

 ##### Subscription Channels
-- For email subscriptions, it maps the subscriptions to their related email address
+- For email subscriptions, it maps the subscriptions to their related email address.
 - For third party subscription, it retrieves the API address to send the subscription to.

 ##### Alternative publishing formats
 - The generation (and associated CRUD operations) of PDFs and CSVs for JSON publications.
-- The generation of a publication summary for JSON publications, which is used in the subscriptions process
+- The generation of a publication summary for JSON publications, which is used in the subscriptions process.

 All interactions with `pip-channel-management` are performed through the API (specified in [API Documentation](#api-documentation)) either as a standalone service or via connections to other microservices.